slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9736-3/packetizer_raw_output.md

 Explicitly state the allowed cardinality for TLV types 3 and 4, such as specifying whether only one instance is permitted or if multiple instances are allowed with defined semantics.

+**Severity:** Low
+  *Basis:* The lack of explicit cardinality guidelines may lead to inconsistencies between implementations, but typical deployments are unlikely to experience interoperability failures.

+**Confidence:** High

 ---

 ## Report 2: 9736-3-2